 I help 30 something women find peace within themselves and remember who they are.

 I help women learn about their thoughts and minds to distinguish what thoughts are helpful or not helpful to bring their highest and best self.
 I encourage women to incorporate play and curiosity back into their lives to enjoy their life again or for the first time.
-I teach women to find their version of peace within themselves, so when life hits them, they have the tools to move forward skillfully.
+I teach women to find their version of peace within themselves, so when life hits them, they have tools to move forward skillfully.
 I guide women to find their own path to have the courage and confidence to make the changes to create a life they love.
 I help women keep themselves accountable so they can achieve the results they want while being kind to themselves.

 This isn’t a 10-day detox to enlightenment.
 The work is hard.
 The healing process isn’t all fun and games, but once you begin to experience peace and have the freedom to be you, you’ll wonder why you didn’t do this sooner.